webster/minneapolis-campaign-filings/README.md

 Minneapolis Campaign Finance Filings
 ====================================

 This repository contains campaign finance filings as filed with Hennepin County Taxpayer Services for individuals running for elected office in the City of Minneapolis, organized by office and date.
+Candidates are included if they have an open committee, which includes candidates who have not publicly announced their candidancy.

 This is not machine-readable data.
 Hennepin County provides fillable PDFs and Microsoft Word .DOC templates for candidates to print and file in-person or via mail, so nothing is electronic at all.
 Many candidate filings are actually hand-written.
 Documents here have had pages rotated to correct orientation as necessary, and OCR'd to make some information a bit more readable.